Victron Autotransformer 120/240V-100A (ITR000100101)

 In case of overheating, the Autotransformer is disconnected from the supply.
 Reset is manual.

-An alternative to stacked inverters
+The Victron Autotransformer 120/240V-100A is An alternative to stacked inverters

 The alternative to stacking two 120V inverters to provide a 120/240V split phase supply is a 240V inverter with an additional Autotransformer.